 Nearshoring refers to companies moving manufacturing processes to a nearby country.
-Mexico is a popular location for manufacturing companies who are looking to be close to their customers in the US.
+Mexico is a popular location for manufacturing companies that are looking to be close to its customers in the US.
 Nearshoring will continue to grow in Mexico because of low labor costs, technical abilities and vicinity to the US.

 But, companies setting up facilities in Mexico doesn’t help the US manufacturing market.
 America is seeing some growth because companies are weighing in factors like total costs and supply chain risks in their decision.
 Businesses can’t succeed without a productive and well-run supply chain, so analyzing influences like transportation rates, labor, government, economy, and risk could be the key differentiator in determining where a manufacturing plant is based.

 Some retailers, like Wal-Mart, are influencing the manufacturing sector by pledging to purchase $250 billion in US-made products by 2023.
-As a result, plastics, motors, and apparel products are rebuilding and growing manufacturing in the US.
-A marketplace for “Made in America” products is critical to empowering an end-to-end US-based supply chain.
+As a result, plastics, motors, and apparel products are rebuilding and growing to manufacture in the US.
+A marketplace for “Made in America” products is critical to empowering and end-to-end US-based supply chain.

 Companies are reevaluating offshore manufacturing, and discover the increased labor costs and high oil and transportation prices make it less attractive.